 4. DIY Golf Enclosure Add-ons

 Need more safety on your DIY enclosure?
 You’re in luck!
-You can block the ball from hitting the pipe frame using our newly developed foam inserts that slip behind the screen flaps and cover the pipes.
+Contact us for a quote on these exciting new foam inserts perfect for the DIY Golf Enclosure Kit.
+Foam Inserts block the ball from hitting the pipe frame and slip behind the screen flaps and covering the pipes.
 These inserts are not visible from the front of your enclosure.
-Contact us for more information on this exciting new product.
-If you designed your own pipe frame enclosure or have our DIY kit you can consider foam pipe insulation, from your local hardware store, to help reduce ricochet from frame ball strikes.
+If you need a lower cost, immediate solution you can also consider foam pipe insulation, from your local hardware store, to help reduce ricochet from frame ball strikes.

 5. Pro Golf Enclosure Add-ons